-The MNP area has a population of 52,623 living in 20,856 households from the 2021 Census [Part 3, 1.7].
+The MNP area has a population of 52,623 living in 20,856 households from the 2021 Census (see Figures 1.3.6-1 and 1.3.4-1 respectively).
 Maidenhead town centre sits towards the east, whilst the suburbs forming the main built-up area are to the North and West.
 This results in a range of accessibility for residents.
 Those near or in the town centre have local access to most essential services and transport, but those to the north, west and south-west are typically 1 to 2km from the main Town centre facilities.
 Services in the suburbs are limited and most public transport services to and from the town centre and nearby towns are infrequent (see section 1.3.3).